KirizaNetwork/KarsaMine-MP/README.md

 ## Compatibility
 - PHP: This project requires PHP 8.3.
 A 64‑bit CLI PHP build is required.
 - Supported Bedrock client versions: KarsaMine‑MP aims to support Bedrock clients from 1.20.0 up to 1.21.121.
-- Plugins: Because KarsaMine‑MP follows pmmp's `next-major` branch and includes additional merges and behaviour fixes, some upstream plugins (targeting pmmp `stable`) may require adjustments.
+- Plugins: Because KarsaMine‑MP follows pmmp's `major-next` branch and includes additional merges and behaviour fixes, some upstream plugins (targeting pmmp `stable`) may require adjustments.
 Test plugins carefully and report compatibility issues with logs and client versions.

 ## Licence and attribution
 This project is licensed under the GNU Lesser General Public Licence v3 (LGPL‑3.0).
 See the [LICENSE](/LICENSE) file for details.